COMMITTEE MEETINGS & PROGRESS REPORT

 COMMITTEE MEETING FORMS

 There are two forms that you will need, one is for the Graduate School and is required for graduation.
-Part I is the Report of Doctoral Committee Composition, which must be completed during your third year; and part II is for your Report of Approved Dissertation Project and it should be completed no later than March 31 of your second year in the department.
+Part I is the Report of Doctoral Committee Composition, which must be completed by the first day of classes of your third year in Graduate School; and part II is for your Report of Approved Dissertation Project and it should be completed no later than December 31 of your third year in graduate school.
 Always let Dixie know in advance when you have a meeting so that she may prepare the appropriate form for you to pick up prior to your meeting.
 She will need the working title of your dissertation prior to your project approval meeting.

 DISSERTATION COMMITTEE SELECTION